 Homeless Impact Division Initiatives and Programs

 We are in need of landlords who are willing to rent to Veterans.
-If you have a rental units and would like to participate in the 90 in 90 campaign, please contact our landlord liaison Deon Trotter at deon.trotter@Nashville.gov.
+If you have a rental units and would like to learn about Metro's incentive program for landlords accepting Veterans Affairs Supportive Housing (VASH) vouchers, please contact our landlord liaison Deon Trotter at deon.trotter@Nashville.gov.
+Davidson County landlords can get a bonus of up to $1,000 to help house a homeless Veteran.

-The 90 in 90 campaign is our community's effort to build a systems approach that is capable of ending homelessness for each Veteran within an average of 90 days.
+Our community's effort focused on building a systems approach that is capable of ending homelessness for each Veteran within an average of 90 days.
 Our partners include: VA Tennessee Valley Healthcare Systems, Operation Stand Down Tennessee, Centerstone, Room In The Inn, Metropolitan Development and Housing Agency (MDHA), Matthew 25, Inc., Welcome Home Ministries, U.S. Department of Housing and Urban Development (HUD), Davidson County Veterans and Mental Health Treatment Court, Mayor's Office, and others who work with us to improve our community system to be able to house Veterans as quickly as possible.

 Heat, cold, floods, and other extreme weather situations can be difficult to maneuver for people living outdoors.
 That's why our community has created an effort to coordinate among outreach, shelter, and government providers to ensure people have the needed information.
 Please follow the Extreme Weather Nashville Facebook page for updated information on where people should go to seek shelter.
 We always encourage people to access Room In The Inn's Day Shelter program and services offered by the Nashville Rescue Mission.